-In their article "Building Water-Efficient Cities" in the Journal of the American Planning Association (Vol. 85, No. 4), Philip Stoker, Heejun Chang, Elizabeth Wentz, Britt Crow-Miller, Gabrielle Jehle, and Matthew Bonnette explore the impact change to the built environment could have on water consumption in four western cities — Austin, Texas; Phoenix; Portland, Oregon; and Salt Lake City.
+In their article "Building Water-Efficient Cities" in the Journal of the American Planning Association (Vol. 85, No. 4), Philip Stoker, Heejun Chang, Elizabeth Wentz, Britt Crow-Miller, Gabrielle Jehle, and Matthew Bonnette explore the impact of change on the built environment could have on water consumption in four western cities — Austin, Texas; Phoenix; Portland, Oregon; and Salt Lake City.

-Through their analysis, the authors assess characteristics of the built environment — such as lot size, property value, neighborhood density — on municipal water use.
+Through their analysis, the authors assess characteristics of the built environment — such as lot size, property value, and neighborhood density — on municipal water use.

 Overall, their models developed for both summer and annual water use, demonstrate that together higher vegetated cover, large lot sizes, and newer, more expensive homes are associated with higher water use.